The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 where \(d\) is the separation between two cognitive subsystems and \(c\) is the speed of light.
 No amount of engineering can make this delay vanish.

-Distributed computation only remains part of one coherent agent if its outputs can be reintegrated before they become stale for the problem being solved.
+Distributed computation only remains part of one effective agent if its outputs can be reintegrated before they become stale for the problem being solved.
 That condition can be written schematically as:

 This is why the practical upper bound of intelligence is fundamentally a local problem.